tanvirulislamdoha/ehealth_rest_api/README.md

 # eHealth API

-eHealth API is a CRUD (Create, Read, Update, Delete) API built with PHP that allows users to store and fetch medical records.
+eHealth API is a CRUD API built with PHP that allows users to store and fetch medical records.
 It also includes a token-based authentication system for added security.

 ## Features